bounce-inc/lockr/README.md

 Also features automatic expiration, download count limit, and password protection.

-This repository contains source code of the above website, though frontend only.
+This repository contains the source code of the above website, though frontend only.

+This is the **real** repository where the `master` branch is deployed on the production servers.

 ## Japanese